n., plural: pleiotropies

 Phenylketonuria or PKU

 Another common example of pleiotropy is Phenylketonuria or PKU which causes mental retardation, reduction in hair, and change in skin colors or pigmentation.
-These diseases usually occur in a large number of mutations in the single gene on a chromosome.
+These diseases usually occur in a large number of mutations in a single gene on a chromosome.
 These genes are responsible for the production of enzymes known as phenylalanine hydroxylase.
 These enzymes generally break down the amino acids phenylalanine that we get from the digestions of the proteins.
 If due to pleiotropy, the level of amino acids increases, this causes the nervous system to be damaged.

 Intellectual disabilities, heart problems, developmental delays, and seizures are some of the other disorders that are caused by phenylketonuria.
 The most common PKU is called classic PKU, which typically affects newborns.
 The frequency of these diseases varies from one location to another.
 Specifically, in the United States, one out of ten thousand births suffer from this disease.
 However, the good thing is that the doctors can detect PKU in babies via their early symptoms, which allows the doctor to start the early treatments thus saving the children from severe effects of this disease.

-A theory proposed to explain the senescence or biological aging that can be attributed to the natural selection of the certain pleiotropic alleles is called antagonistic pleiotropy.
-An allele that might have a negative impact on the organism can be favored in the natural selection if the allele also produces advantageous factors in antagonistic pleiotropy.
-Moreover, the alleles that increase reproductive fitness early in life but promote biological aging later in life are normally selected in the natural selection.
+A theory proposed to explain the senescence or biological aging that can be attributed to the natural selection of certain pleiotropic alleles is called antagonistic pleiotropy.
+An allele that might have a negative impact on the organism can be favored in natural selection if the allele also produces advantageous factors in antagonistic pleiotropy.
+Moreover, the alleles that increase reproductive fitness early in life but promote biological aging later in life are normally selected in natural selection.

 The most common example of antagonistic pleiotropy is the sickle cells where the Hb-S allele mutation of the hemoglobin gene provides various advantages and disadvantages for their survival.
-The homozygous for the Hb-S allele that possesses a couple of Hb-S allele of the hemoglobin allele have a relatively shorter span of living due to negative impacts of the sickle cells traits whereas the heterozygous traits that usually have one normal allele and single Hb-S allele are strongly resistant to malaria and don’t experience the same degree of negative symptoms.
+The homozygous for the Hb-S allele that possesses a couple of Hb-S allele of the hemoglobin allele to have a relatively shorter span of living due to negative impacts of the sickle cells traits whereas the heterozygous traits that usually have one normal allele and single Hb-S allele are strongly resistant to malaria and don’t experience the same degree of negative symptoms.
 Moreover, it can be concluded that the frequency of the Hb-S allele is higher in the geographical locations where the rates of transfer of malaria are higher.

-The alleles that cause the death of the person that carries them is called lethal alleles.
+The alleles that cause the death of the person that carries them are called lethal alleles.
 Generally, they are the outcome of the mutations genes that are extremely vital for the development and the growth of the individuals.
 An allele can be dominant, recessive, or codominant.
 A codominant allele example is a person with an AB blood group wherein the person has both alleles, i.e. allele A and allele B.

 It can be summarized from the above discussion that the property that shows that multiple genes have many phenotypic effects is called pleiotropy.
 Pleiotropy can often arise through some of the very overlapping but distinct mechanisms such as development pleiotropy, gene pleiotropy, and selectional pleiotropy.
 In gene pleiotropy, the major focus is on the functionality of the particular gene while in development and selectional pleiotropy the focuses are on the mutations and their relative impact on the many traits and the effect of gene mutations on the number of separate fitness components respectively.
 The study of the pleiotropic gene is of significant importance in biology as it assists in understanding how certain genes are often seen participating in some of the genetic diseases as there are many genetic diseases that are cited in the literature that are caused by pleiotropy.
 Deafness and pigmentation in cats, the existence of frizzle traits in cats, Marfan syndrome in humans, sickle cell diseases, Phenylketonuria or PKU, albinism, Austin, and schizophrenia are some of the many examples of pleiotropic.